cnavidad93/kov-create-app/Readme.md

 # Kov Create App

 [![Version](https://img.shields.io/github/package-json/v/cnavidad93/kov-create-app)](https://img.shields.io/github/package-json/v/cnavidad93/kov-create-app)

-CLI tool to create base structure for kov projects using Vite and SWC.
+CLI tool to create a base setup for kov projects using Vite and SWC.
-The project created comes with Eslint and Prettier configuration as well as the folder structure according to the standards of KOV.
+The project created comes with an opinionated version of Eslint and Prettier configuration as well as the folders structure according to the standards of KOV.

 ## Frontend Stack

 You will be prompt to use any of this options for your project:

 - React
 - React + Typescript

 ## Features

 You will be prompt to add any of this features to your project:

 - Redux with Redux Saga
 - Kov-shared-components library
- - *Tests with Jest (Coming Soon..)*
+- _Tests with Jest (Coming Soon..)_

 ## Usage